-In a dispute over the custody of a child, such as interviews and interactions between a parent and a child, the highest priority should be placed on a solution in the interest of the child.
+In a dispute over the custody of the child, such as visitation and other contacts between a parent and a child, the highest priority should be placed on a solution in the interest of the child.
 Therefore, a family court probation officer investigates what kind of solution would be desirable for the happiness of the child, by holding interviews with the persons concerned or the child, and making home visits, and reports the results to the judge with his/her opinion on the solution.